Ben Brading 6 min read

 Tidal stream generator

-Tidal stream generators work in a very similar way to wind turbines.
-An underwater turbine is placed where the tide causes fast flowing water through a small channel.
+Tidal stream generators work in a very similar way to run-of-the-river hydroelectric dams.
+An underwater turbine is placed where the tide causes fast-flowing water through a small channel.
 The moving water spins the underwater turbine to generate electricity.

 Tidal barrage

-A tidal barrage is an artificial dam used to trap water at high tide.
+A tidal barrage is an artificial hydroelectric dam used to trap water at high tide.
 Once the tide has ebbed, the water trapped within the barrage has gravitational potential energy.
-At low tide, the trapped water is released through a small channel with an electricity generating turbine.
+At low tide, the trapped water is released through a small channel with an electricity-generating turbine.

 What are the advantages of tidal energy?